Share this Article

 A pre-approval letter

-This is important even before you go apartment hunting, says Brittney Baldwin, vice president of National Cooperative Bank (and a Brick Underground sponsor) "as it may show you what other information may be required during the loan process."
+This is important even before you go apartment hunting, says Brittney Baldwin, vice president of National Cooperative Bank (and a Brick Underground sponsor), "as it may show you what other information may be required during the loan process."

-Two years of self employment
+Evidence of two years of self employment

 "If you are leaving your job at a hedge fund or medical practice to start out on your own we are not going to take into account any of your previous income unless we see a proven track record of making money on your own," he says.

-Balanced personal and business accounts
+Balanced personal accounts

 "If you are showing negative income and we can’t add back certain portions of the income, you are not going to qualify for any mortgage, let alone a million-dollar mortgage, so it’s very important to be upfront before you make an offer," Rosen says.